Pianist, Composer, Bandleader, Singer and Broadcaster

 He holds the unique status of performing with numerous renowned singers and musicians who have achieved success in every decade of the 20th and 21st centuries.

-Jools must hold the record for making more music programmes for TV than any other host: The Tube, made in Newcastle; four series of Night Music, made in New York; three series of The Happening, filmed at London’s Astoria Theatre; two series of Name That Tune, filmed in Leeds; sixty-one series of Later…; twenty-nine Hootenanny shows; and one series of Beat Route, filmed all over the world.
+Jools must hold the record for making more music programmes for TV than any other host: The Tube, made in Newcastle; four series of Night Music, made in New York; three series of The Happening, filmed at London’s Astoria Theatre; two series of Name That Tune, filmed in Leeds; sixty-three series of Later…; twenty-nine Hootenanny shows; and one series of Beat Route, filmed all over the world.

 Post pandemic, Jools, his orchestra and the crew are enjoying working on live shows back on the boogie woogie stage.